dhuppenkothen/entrofy/README.md

 - Distribution of each value in subset

 ## Install Instructions

+# Installation updates Cband & Jphuong 01/10/2019
+1. Be sure conda environment has python2
+> python --version
+2. Activate environment
+> source activate py2
+or
+> conda create py2 -n python=2.7
+then
+> source activate py2
+3. From entrofy/apps directory
+Edited to remove json, and configparser edited to lowercase.
+> pip install -r requirements.txt
+4. From entrofy folder
+python setup.py install
+5. In the command line used for source activate, spin up Jupyter Notebook
+> jupyter notebook
+in other terminals, the default environment will spin up
+6. Open Jupyter Notebook, go to kernal drop down box, select python2 kernal.

 **Note**: The app is under active development and requires updates before running reliably.
 As of now, it's not really usable.
 Use the Python library instead (see below).